 Here’s your future log inspiration…

 This is a great example of a horizontal future log set up.
+You can never have too many flower doodles in your journal!

 In this spread I love how the calendar squares have been offset to a different side each time and then decorated!